For vintage sled enthusiasts, there are a number of museums worth exploring to take in the history of the sportby Kyle Born

 The successful Yamaha Enticer series was known for their high speed performance capabilities - the original muscle sled.

-These high performance Yamaha machines featured some of the industry's leading edge snowmobile technology of the day.
+These popular Yamaha machines featured some of the industry's leading edge snowmobile technology of the day.